-Vintage Snack: Roaring '20s style and an amazing headband #Wedding Porn#headpiece#vintage weddings November 3 | Catherine Clark bijouxandbits I have a lot of love for 1920s styling.
+Vintage Snack: Roaring '20s style and an amazing headband #Wedding Porn#headpiece#vintage weddings November 3 2011 | Catherine Clark bijouxandbits I have a lot of love for 1920s styling.
 Case in point: this amazing vintage-style wedding between a magician and his assistant.
 Could it be any more perfect?
 So when we run across real Roaring '20s weddings, we must post!
 Check out Madeline and Leslie at their October 1927 wedding.
 Madeline's short dress/long veil combination was popular in the 1910s and into the 1930s.
 When Flapper Magazine debuted in 1922, they defined a flapper as: "Short skirts.
 Rolled sox.
 Bobbed Hair.
 Powder and Rouge.
 No corsets.
 One-piece bathing suits.
 No chaperons.
 Attractive clothes.
 The inalienable rights to make dates.
 Good times."
 So these times of emancipation surely influenced wedding wear, as we can see in this photo.
 Amazingly, men's fashion seems to have its own cycle and this isn't too dissimilar from what we'd see today.
 Here is what Lindsey had to say about seeing her great-grandparents' wedding for the first time: I couldn't believe it the first time I saw my great-grandmother's wedding photo from 1927.
 It's a short flapper dress!
 And that veil!
 And the headpiece!
 What's not to love?
 Do you have vintage wedding photos hidden away?
 Email me!
 Try to include as much info as you know about the photo, plus your Tribe or personal URL, if you have one.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS How to make your own Dungeons & Dragons chocolate dice mold NEXT Christen & Leigh's Hawaiian beach karaoke wedding Show/Hide comments [ 1 ] *sigh* I adore 1920s styling.
 Brides of this era were THE origional offbeat brides.
 I would love to see a modern wedding with the short skirt/long veil combo.
-1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.